zquestz/starcraft2/README.md

 ### Authorization

 If you require authorization then the changes are very simple.
-Just set the following 2 ENV variables.
+Just set the following two ENV variables.

 ```
 STARCRAFT2_API_PRIVATE_KEY = <YOUR_PRIVATE_KEY>